nirupamaprv/BikeShare_Data/README.md

 Assignment for Udacity: BikeShare Data Project
 By Nirupama Puthur Venkataraman
 Files include Python Notebook with completed code, HTML document version of final Python Notebook and supporting CSV files form original Resources from Udacity DAND.
+Zip file ending as '..NirupamaPRV' contains updated versio of .pynb and .webarchive as per project review.